edificeio/ode-bootstrap/README.md

 Install it by cloning the repository:
 ```
 git clone https://github.com/opendigitaleducation/ode-bootstrap.git
+./build.sh clean init
 ```

 ### Start dev mode

 Launch it using:
 ```
-./build.sh install watch
+./build.sh watch
 ```

-A light web server starts and the URL is displayed on console (http://localhost:8080/doc most of the time).
+A light web server starts and the URL is displayed on console (http://localhost:8080/docs most of the time).
 Livereload is enable, so each changes on source trigger a refresh in the browser.

 ### Build release

 Build a release using:
 ```
-./build.sh install build
+./build.sh build
 ```

 Minified CSS and assets are generated into *dist* folder.